-It is so easy to be obsessed about a pursuit.
+It is so easy to be obsessed with a pursuit.
 With a self-centered attitude, our obsessions lead to a sort of blindness.
 You fail to see the good around you.
 And this in turn creates frustration which ultimately brews anger.
 Clearly, you can’t be at peace or think clearly when angry.
 In such a state, it’s impossible to shed our maniac tendencies or find contentment in the present moment.

 Gau dhan gaj dhan vaaji dhan aur ratan dhan khan, Jab aave santosh dhan, sab dhan dhoori saman.
 (Saint Kabir) IAST: godhana gajadhana vajidhana, aura ratanadhana khāna, jaba āvai saṃtoṣadhana, saba dhana dhūrī samāna.
 Your possession of cows, elephants, steeds, even a whole mine of precious stones is worthless compared to the wealth of contentment.

 In my view, on the journey of life, contentment is the greatest blessing.
 By using the word blessing, however, I’m not suggesting that some of us are born with it and some others aren’t.
 Or that it is bestowed upon us by some external force.
 By blessing, I simply mean it’s the most divine emotion you can have.
-When you are truly content, you are compassionate and giving naturally.
+When you are truly content, you are compassionate and giving, naturally.
 You spread happiness, goodness and kindness.

 Like other emotions, contentment has to be cultivated in our consciousness.
 Anytime you step out, you will find people with better homes, cars, bodies, talents and wealth.
 They are all around you.
 When you see them, you may feel jealous, envious or inspired.
 Either way, it makes your present look lackluster.
 I’m not saying that anyone should sit idle and twiddle their thumbs.
 Each one of us is free to chase whatever matters to us.
 Having said that, every pursuit has a cost.

 Contentment sprouts from mindful living, a sense that I don’t have to do something just because others are doing it.
-If you are not able to live in the present moment and find beauty in it, future is not going to be any better.
-For future is nothing more than present moments unfolding.
+If you are not able to live in the present moment and find beauty in it, the future is not going to be any better.
+For the future is nothing more than the present moments unfolding.
 My past in the afternoon was my future in the morning.